marcinjangrzybowski/pact-core-prim/generated-docs/read-decimal.md

 ## Gotchas

-The function `read-decimal` reads a decimal input.
-It's important to note:

-1. The function `read-decimal` expects a decimal number under the `string` key in the message data body.
-Ensure that the input under the specified key is of decimal type.
-If a non-decimal value is passed, the function will throw an error.
-2. This function will read the value as a decimal regardless of whether the input is a string or an actual number.
-3. This function, being a built-in function had no validation for the inputs provided, as it directly attempts to parse the input as decimal.
-A non-valid decimal input would throw an error.
-4. Moreover, if the key doesn't exist, it fails with an error rather than returning a null or default value.
-Please ensure the key exists in the message data body.
+While using the `read-decimal` function, it's important to note that the input argument must be a string key that refers to a decimal value in the top-level of the message data body.
+If the key is incorrect or if the corresponding value is not a decimal, the function will fail.
+Also, if the value associated with the key is not present in the message data, the `read-decimal` function will return an error.
+The function expects a numerical value but it will attempt to parse a string value into a decimal, which can lead to unexpected results if the string is not a valid numerical representation.
+Additionally, ensure that the decimals you are passing are within the bounds of the Pact decimal type.